nathamanath/rails_template/README.md

 * Static pages controller
 * A smoke test
 * Modernizr gem in development (make a custom build for production)
+* Pick a database (pg, mysql, sqlite)

 ## Development

 ### TODO:

 * nicer management of Gemfile
-* pick a database.
-Currently postgres only
 * rake task to update vendored assets
+* should have tests for all templated features